Interferometer Techniques for Gravitational-Wave Detection: Optical Readout

 \section{Optical Readout}

-In previous sections \miranda {Do you mean all previous sections?
-If not, please name them specifically so that we can make a link.} we have dealt with the amplitude of light fields directly and also used the \emph{amplitude detector} in the \Finesse examples.
+In previous sections we have dealt with the amplitude of light fields directly and also used the \emph{amplitude detector} in the \Finesse examples.
 This is the advantage of a mathematical analysis versus experimental tests, in which only light intensity or light power can be measured directly.
 This section gives the mathematical details for modelling photo detectors.